TaylorCharlesHall/TrystBank/README.md

 <img src="bankclip.JPG" width='100' height='100'/>

 # Tryst Bank
-Simulates the functionality of a basic bank application.
+Simulates the functionality of a basic bank application frontend with backend.
 ### Details
 This was the final MITxPro course project.
 It allows the given account user to deposit, withdraw, and display their balance.
 ### Potential Improvements